pankajtandon/StripeService/readme.md

 Stripe Service
 ===

-This service exposes a Java API based on the [rich API](https://stripe.com/docs/api/java#intro) provided by the [Stripe Payment Gateway](https://stripe.com) and offers an opinionated but limited functionality of using payment gateway.
+This service exposes a Java API based on the rich [API](https://stripe.com/docs/api/java#intro) provided by the [Stripe Payment Gateway](https://stripe.com) and offers opinionated but limited functionality for using Stripe's payment gateway.

 The `StripeService` can be used in your application by being added as a dependency your application's `pom.xml` :